merkksgit/todo-cli/README.md

    - See and interact with them in Obsidian with proper markdown formatting
    - Use Obsidian's checkbox features to mark todos as complete visually
    - Benefit from Obsidian's search and linking capabilities
+   - Organize tasks with categories that work as Obsidian tags

 This creates a seamless workflow where you can quickly capture tasks from the terminal and organize/review them in your knowledge management system.